RAU-NLP/rau-nlp.github.io/index.md

 [nlpguide.github.io/2017](https://nlpguide.github.io/2017)

 **XVI**
-NLP vs general DL
+How do industry giants build systems for the top 100-200 languages?
-Who is Chomsky?
+NLP vs general DL: Who is Chomsky?
 Who is Norvig?
 Who is Manning?
 Who is LeCun?
 [*On Chomsky and the Two Cultures of Statistical Learning*](http://norvig.com/chomsky.html) Norvig 2011
 [*Yann LeCun and Christopher Manning discuss Deep Learning and Innate Priors* ](https://www.youtube.com/watch?v=fKk9KhGRBdI) 2018